Multiple NFL Players Test Positive For Coronavirus

 NFL players tested for coronavirus on Tuesday morning.
 News of the results was broken by ESPN and in a series of tweets by reporter Dianna Russini.
 Members of the Tennessee Titans, New England Patriots, and Las Vegas Raiders organizations were among the reported wave of COVID-19 results.
-The news effects the league’s scheduling as pro football is set to enter Week Five of their 2020 season.
+The news affects the league’s scheduling as pro football is set to enter Week 5 of its 2020 season.

-The news follow a week in which two games from the NFL schedule were postponed due to COVID-19.
+The news follows a week in which two games from the NFL schedule were postponed due to COVID-19.
 The Patriots game against the Kansas City Chiefs was pushed to a Monday night game on CBS on October 5.
 The Titans game against the Pittsburgh Steelers was moved from September 27 to October 25.

-Only Patriots cornerback Stephon Gillmore was identified by ESPN.
+Patriots cornerback Stephon Gilmore was identified by ESPN as having a positive test result.
 The franchise’s new quarterback, Cam Newton, was the organization’s initial positive test last week.

 Tuesday’s news comes after Titans players received negative results on Monday.
 The team was scheduled to play against the Buffalo Bills on October 11.
 Buffalo is scheduled to play the Chiefs just four days later.
 Russini indicated on Twitter that the Nashville team would not be able to return to their practice facility today, as had originally been expected by the NFL.